Geeks in Phoenix

 Create custom installation media with Rufus

-While you test your graphics card, it is essential to monitor the temperature of your graphics card.
-High temperatures can cause issues with the card, so it's important to keep an eye on it and ensure it's not overheating.
+While testing your graphics card, it is essential to monitor its temperature.
+High temperatures can cause issues with the card, so it's critical to monitor it closely and ensure it doesn't overheat.
 You may need to take additional steps to cool it down if it is.
 Most graphics card testing tools will include the ability to monitor the clock speed and temperature.

 Here are some free graphics testing tools: